The North Carolina Workers’ Compensation Guide was created by H. Bright Linder to help residents obtain maximum compensation for their claim.

 Recently, someone called me in North Carolina.
 They had a job that required them to do repetitive motion with their hands over and over again.
 The began to feel numbness and tingling in their hand.
 They began to feel numbness and tingling at night and it was waking them up.

 They reported it to the plant nurse.
 The nurse told them they were sleeping on their hands wrong.
 The nurse told them here’s some Tylenol; go back to work.
 If these are your symptoms, you may be developing carpal tunnel syndrome case.
-When you are developing these symptoms and you’re getting a run around from the plant, that’s a big red flag that you need an experienced workers’ compensation attorney in North Carolina to evaluate your case and to start planning on how to build your case in the right way so that your rights and your family can be protected in North Carolina if your job is wearing out your hands and putting you at a point where you can’t work anymore on that job.
+When you are developing these symptoms and you’re getting a run around from the plant, that’s a big red flag that you need an experienced workers’ compensation attorney in Richmond County, NC to evaluate your case and to start planning on how to build your case in the right way so that your rights and your family can be protected in North Carolina if your job is wearing out your hands and putting you at a point where you can’t work anymore on that job.

 Company Doctors in Workers’ Compensation Cases

 Recently, someone in North Carolina called me and said that they had been injured on the job and that they were receiving workers’ compensation checks.
 The employer was insisting that they go to the company doctor.
 If you have an accepted claim in North Carolina, the employer has the right to direct your medical treatment; however, you may have some rights to get an independent medical exam.
 You will probably need an attorney to assist you with that.